gd-sviatoslav/bpep/README.md

 1. Code formatting (removed tabs)

 ### TODOes
+1. store generation settings as plugin settings
+1. keep cursor position after builder code is added

+1. generate static method builder() which returnes Builder object for enclosing model classes

 1. generate builders for inner classes in a parent scope
 1. support inner classes old ~Builder removal
-1. store generation settings as plugin settings
-1. generate static method builder() which returnes Builder object for enclosing model class
-1. keep cursor position after builder code is added
 1. copy methods: from/to builder and from/to enclosing class

 1. generate build methods by super class fields (or hierarchy of builders)

 # Builder Pattern Eclipse Plugin